Machine Learning and Deep Learning Courses on YouTube

 LLMOps: Building Real-World Apps with LLMs

-From embeddings to vector stores, this course teaches how to build with LLMs in production — not just in notebooks. -
+Embeddings through vector stores.
+It teaches you to build with LLMs in production, not just in a notebook. -

 Full Stack Deep Learning